Bookmark this page for the most up-to-date information.

 - Most Total Entries in Gold Medaled Categories;

 The second and third criteria recognize overall competitiveness by achieving medals in categories with more entries than others.

-Winners of the GABF medals will be announced on Saturday at the GABF Awards Ceremony at the Bellco Theatre in the Colorado Convention Center.
+Winners of the GABF medals will be announced during the GABF Awards Ceremony.
 Winners of the Brewing Company of the Year and Brewmaster of the Year awards will also be announced at this time.
 Lists of medal winners and the number of entries in each category will be available after the winners have been announced.

-Awards are only given in categories and not in subcategories; however, judges do evaluate beers based on their adherence to the subcategory guidelines provided in this guide.
+Awards are only given at the category level; awards are not given at the subcategory level.
+However, judges do evaluate beers based on their adherence to the subcategory guidelines provided in this guide.
 It is the responsibility of each brewery to enter its beer in the appropriate category and subcategory.
-GABF and Brewers Association employees cannot aid breweries in this decision.
-Information regarding the number of entrants for a particular category of the 2015 GABF judging is made available at the Awards Session.
-In 2013, the average GABF category contained approximately 49 entries.
-In 2015, if six or more beers are entered into any one category, these beers are judged and are eligible to win an award.
-The GABF, however, reserves the right to discontinue categories in the following year to reflect changing market conditions and brewing interest.
+By rule, GABF and Brewers Association employees cannot aid breweries in this decision.
+Information regarding the number of entrants in each category are publicized during the Awards ceremony, and on the winners list pdf available for download.
+If twelve or more beers are entered into any one category, these beers are judged and are eligible to win an award.
+The GABF reserves the right to combine categories with fewer than 12 entries with similar categories prior to and during any given competition, and, reserves the right to discontinue categories and subcategories in future years to reflect changing market conditions and brewing interest.

 |If judges believe that no beer in the category meets the quality and style-accuracy criteria, they may elect not to award a medal.
 Judges may award a beer with a silver or bronze medal and yet not award a gold medal.|